cnerg/cnerg.github.com/community/manual/expectations.md

 creativity with the rest of the scientific community.
 Students pursuing a Masters degree will be expected to author or make major contributions to at least one journal paper submission.
 Students pursuing a doctoral degree will be expected to author at least two journal papers submissions.
+More publications are possible depending on how the work progresses, and different career paths have different expectations for publications.
 In many cases, these publications will be directly related to your thesis research and will contribute to your ability to communicate your final research product.
+For a Masters student, their paper might loosely align with the completion of their thesis.
+For a PhD student, these publications might loosely align with their Preliminary Exam and their defense.

 Reviewing student writing is one of the most time-consuming and important parts of my job.
 The ability to write well about your research will demonstrate a deep understanding and amplify your scientific successes.
 We will work together to identify strategies for improving your writing throughout your training.
 Over time you will become a more independent writer, needing less feedback from me to